Pound sterling: Legal tender and national issues

 Legal tender in the United Kingdom is defined such that "a debtor cannot successfully be sued for non-payment if he pays into court in legal tender."
 Parties can alternatively settle a debt by other means with mutual consent.
 Strictly speaking, it is necessary for the debtor to offer the exact amount due as there is no obligation for the other party to provide change.

 Throughout the UK, £1 and £2 coins are legal tender for any amount, with the other coins being legal tender only for limited amounts.
 Bank of England notes are legal tender for any amount in England and Wales, but not in Scotland or Northern Ireland.
 (Bank of England 10/– and £1 notes were legal tender, as were Scottish banknotes, during World War II under the Currency (Defence) Act 1939, which was repealed on 1 January 1946.)
-Channel Islands and Manx banknotes are legal tender only in their respective jurisdictions.
+Channel Islands and Manx banknotes are legal tender only in their respective jurisdictions, because they are different currencies, set at parity with sterling.

 Bank of England, Scottish, Northern Irish, Channel Islands, Isle of Man, Gibraltar, and Falkland banknotes may be offered anywhere in the UK, although there is no obligation to accept them as a means of payment, and acceptance varies.
 For example, merchants in England generally accept Scottish and Northern Irish notes, but some unfamiliar with them may reject them.
 However, Scottish and Northern Irish notes both tend to be accepted in Scotland and Northern Ireland, respectively.
 Merchants in England generally do not accept Jersey, Guernsey, Manx, Gibraltarian, and Falkland notes but Manx notes are generally accepted in Northern Ireland.
 Bank of England notes are generally accepted in the Falklands and Gibraltar, but for example, Scottish and Northern Irish notes are not.
 Since all of the notes are denominated in sterling, banks will exchange them for locally issued notes at face value, though some in the UK have had trouble exchanging Falkland Islands notes.

 Commemorative £5 and 25p (crown) coins, and decimal sixpences (6p, not the pre-decimalisation 6d, equivalent to 2 1/2p) made for traditional wedding ceremonies and Christmas gifts, although rarely if ever seen in circulation, are formally legal tender, as are the bullion coins issued by the Mint.